marpor/codingpirates/shaders/painting_with_math/part06_color_palettes.md

 ---
 # {{ page.title }}

+Our circles have been plain so far.
+Screens make color by blending red, green, and blue light.
+If we choose those numbers carefully, we can get beautiful gradients.
+A *palette* function turns one number into a matching set of colors, giving our art a coordinated look.

 We’ll color each circle using a compact cosine palette.
 Small changes in `t` produce smooth, rich colors.

 ```glsl